Laura Muir: Career

 Muir made her international debut at the 2011 European Cross Country Championships, when she was part of the Great Britain junior women's team that won gold.
 At the end of the year, she was a nominee in the Daily Record Young Athlete of the Year awards.

-At the 2013 World Championships in Athletics in Moscow Muir represented Great Britain in the 800 metres; she reached the semi-finals with a personal best time of 2:00.83.
+At the 2013 European U23 Championships, Muir won bronze in the 1500 m with a time of 4:08.19.
+She went on to compete at the 2013 World Championships in Athletics in Moscow, representing Great Britain in the 800 metres; she reached the semi-finals with a personal best time of 2:00.83.

 In July 2014, at the Diamond League event in Paris, she ran 4:00.07 in the 1500 metres to break Yvonne Murray's 27-year-old Scottish record.
 The same month, she competed in this event at the Glasgow Commonwealth Games, but was clipped from behind with 100 m to go and placed 11th with a time of 4:14.21.
-Muir failed to qualify from the 1500 m heats at the European Championships in Zürich in August with a time 4:14.69.
+Muir failed to qualify from the 1500 m heats at the European Championships in Zürich in August with a time of 4:14.69.
 She called her run "a messy race".

-She finished fifth over the 1500 m at the 2015 World Championships held in Beijing in a time of 4:11.48.
+She won a bronze medal over 3000 m at the 2015 European Indoor Championships in Prague, she initially finished fourth but was upgraded to bronze nine years later due to Yelena Korobkina's disqualification.
+Muir finished fifth over 1500 m at the 2015 World Championships held in Beijing in a time of 4:11.48.

 2016

 On 22 July, Muir broke Kelly Holmes' British record for the 1500 metres with a time of 3:57.49 to win the Diamond League event in London's Olympic Park.

-The 2016 Rio Olympic Games were unsuccessful for her, as initially slow tactical 1500 m final race turned nearly into a speed test, and placed third with 150 m to go she faded to seventh at the finish line in 4:12.88.
-The winner, Faith Kipyegon of Kenya in 4:08.92, ran last two laps in the fast 800 m races pace of 1:57.2.
+The 2016 Rio Olympic Games were unsuccessful for her, as a tactical 1500 m final saw her fade from third to seventh at the finish line in 4:12.88.
+The winner, Faith Kipyegon of Kenya in 4:08.92, ran the last 800 metres in 1:57.2.

-Less than two weeks later, on 27 August, Muir showed her potential, however, beating her UK record by more than two seconds with a world-leading time of 3m 55.22s to win the event at the Diamond League meet in Paris.
+Less than two weeks later, on 27 August, Muir improved her own UK record by more than two seconds with a world-leading time of 3:55.22 to win the event at the Diamond League meet in Paris.
 A few days later, she became only the third British woman to win a Diamond Trophy as she won the 1500 m title with a second-place finish in Zürich, with the third fastest ever mark by a Briton.
 She overtook Kipyegon in seventh and won with her in the overall standings.
 Her mark from Paris made her the fastest woman in the world over 1500m for the year.